 MagicDraw version 19.0 focuses on enterprise level scalability, integrations with other engineering products, and usability.
-No Magic, Inc. always supports the latest standard versions.
+We always support the latest standard versions.
 UML 2.5.1, SysML 1.5, and UPDM 3 will be supported in the upcoming version of the modeling tool and related plugins, along with enhanced support of the ISO 80000 standard.
-For some time now, No Magic has presented the MagicGrid method for MBSE.
+For some time now, we have presented the MagicGrid method for MBSE.
 In this release, MagicGrid will be available out of the box in our products.
 Download MagicDraw today at nomagic.com, or contact your sales representative, and don't forget to give us your feedback on LinkedIn, Twitter or Facebook.
 Also, please check the documentation and additional resources.

 MagicGrid supports performing problem domain analysis as well as building the solution for the logical system design, from stakeholder needs elicitation and capturing to the logical system design verification and technical requirements specification for manufacturing.
 The approach is thoroughly described in the MagicGrid Book of Knowledge, which will be available with the final version of 19.0.

 The MagicGrid QuickStart template will guide you through the entire modeling process, starting with the problem domain definition and finishing with one or more solutions of the logical system design.

 The MagicGrid Blank template will give you the predefined structure of packages for modeling with MagicGrid to use your time more efficiently.

 Please note, the SysML plugin is required in MagicDraw to use MagicGrid templates.

 Support of Latest Standards

 We always support the latest standards.
 As of this version, MagicDraw supports the new UML 2.5.1 specification!